-I am not particularly quiet, and I do work out in the world, often in front of audiences, can hold my own in a conversation, am naturally inquisitive.
+I am not particularly quiet, I do work out in the world, often in front of audiences, can hold my own in a conversation, am naturally inquisitive.
 And I love it.
 I have things to say and am not afraid to say them.
 I wear bright colours.
 All of those things have little to do with being an introvert.

-Like many introverts, I have learned how to manage in the busy world and am not particularly shy (though I am when it comes to those 'mingling' networking things).
-I'm not socially awkward (most of the time...or at least I think I'm doing okay!).
+Like many introverts, I have learned how to manage in the busy world and am not particularly shy (but those ‘mingling’ networking things do make me want to disappear).
+I’m not socially awkward (most of the time…or at least I think I’m doing okay!).
 I can manage fine at public events and enjoy presenting, making videos, interviewing amazing people, meeting readers and students when I’m going about my day, and all the other things that go along with the work I do.
 These things have nothing to do with being introverted.

-In reading books like Quiet and The Highly Sensitive Person, I have come to understand what means to be introverted, which produced this massive sense of "Oooohhhh, I get it now."
+In reading books like Quiet and The Highly Sensitive Person, I have come to understand what it means to be introverted, which produced this massive sense of “Oooohhhh, I get it now.”
 This in turn has helped me learn how to take better care of myself.

 The main differentiating factor between introverts and extroverts is where we gain our energy.
 Extroverts get it from being out in the world, socializing, stimulating that brain reward centre in big ways, and having those interactions.
 Introverts re-energize by being alone.
 Even better for us – being alone in nature.

 Our school system and our society in general – our social and corporate worlds – reward people that have more extroverted tendencies.
 The louder people are, the more confident they appear and the more attention they tend to get – regardless of whether what is being said has value or not.